KenichiroAnderson/Tumblify/Assignments/Client-side experience.md

     - Admin will imporve user experiences based on user feedback

 ### Discussion regarding the design and styles of all pages
+Our team has decided to follow a simplistic and minimalist design for at least this phase of the project.
+This choice will allow us to direct more attention towards developing the functionality of the site and helps establish a foundation for future enhancements.
+Also, by opting for a minimalist approach, we aim to set an intuitive navigation and a streamlined user experience.
+Furthermore, aiming for simplicity will hopefully reduce the complexity associated with making modifications and additions in future iterations of development.

 ### Develop the pages with client-side validation
 - This has been done!
 ### Develop styles for pages